The Doobie Brothers: Original incarnation

 Vices included the band's first No. 1 single, Simmons' signature tune "Black Water".
 It topped the charts in March 1975 and eventually propelled the album to multi-platinum status.
 Johnston's lyrical "Another Park, Another Sunday" (as a single, it featured "Black Water" as the B-side) and his horn-driven funk song "Eyes of Silver" also charted the year before at numbers 32 & 52, respectively.

-During this period and for several subsequent tours, the Doobies were often supported on stage by Stax Records legends The Memphis Horns.
+During this period and for several subsequent tours, the Doobies were often supported on stage by Stax Records mainstays the Memphis Horns.
 Live recordings with the horn section have aired on radio on the King Biscuit Flower Hour, but none have been officially released.
 The Memphis Horns also appeared as session players on multiple Doobies albums.

-By the end of 1974 Johnston's health was suffering from the rigors of the road.
-He was absent when the band joined The Beach Boys, Chicago, and Olivia Newton-John on Dick Clark's New Year's Rockin' Eve that December.
+By the end of 1974, Johnston's health was suffering from the rigors of the road.
+He was absent when the band joined the Beach Boys, Chicago, and Olivia Newton-John on Dick Clark's New Year's Rockin' Eve that December.
 By then, the western-themed Stampede had been completed for release in 1975.
-It featured yet another hit single, Johnston's cover of the Holland–Dozier–Holland-written Motown hit "Take Me in Your Arms" (originally sung by Kim Weston and also covered by the Isley Brothers, Blood Sweat and Tears and Mother Earth).
+It featured yet another hit single, the Holland–Dozier–Holland-written Motown hit "Take Me in Your Arms" (originally sung by Kim Weston and also recorded by the Isley Brothers, Blood Sweat and Tears and Mother Earth).
 Simmons contributed the atmospheric "I Cheat the Hangman", as well as "Neal's Fandango", an ode to Santa Cruz, Jack Kerouac and Neal Cassady.
 Ry Cooder added his slide guitar to Johnston's cowboy song, "Rainy Day Crossroad Blues".

 By the start of the Spring 1975 promotional tour for Stampede, Johnston's condition was so precarious that he required emergency hospitalization for a bleeding ulcer.
-With Johnston convalescing and the tour already underway, Baxter proposed recruiting a fellow Steely Dan alum to fill the hole: singer, songwriter and keyboardist Michael McDonald.
+With Johnston convalescing and the tour already underway, Baxter proposed recruiting a fellow Steely Dan alum to fill the hole: singer, songwriter, and keyboardist Michael McDonald.
 Simmons, Knudsen, Porter and McDonald divided Johnston's singing parts on tour while Simmons and Baxter shared lead guitar responsibilities.